MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

 ## Define deduplication on a match entity

-1.On the Duplicate records screen, select an entity and then **Add rule** to define the deduplication rules at an entity level.
+1. On the Duplicate records page, identify an entity and select **Add rule** to define the deduplication rules.

+   1. In the **Create rule** pane, enter the following information:
    - **Select field**: Choose from the list of available fields from the entity that you want to check for duplicates.
 Choose fields that are likely unique for every single customer.
 For example, an email address, or the combination of name, city, and phone number.
    - **Normalize**: Select from following normalization options for the selected attributes.
      - **Numerals**: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.